watchexec/cargo-watch/README.md

 There's not really a way around this.
 Either stop using cargo watch, or stop using RLS/RA, or accept that whenever you save there may be some slowdown for a little while.
 While I'm investigating ways to make this less of an issue, there's not going to be a quick fix anytime soon.
+Rust Analyzer is itself working on a different solution in conjunction with the compiler.

 ### On Windows 7 (or lower): "failed to add to job object: Access denied (OS Error 5)"

-Cargo Watch versions 5.0.0 and up (and watchexec versions 1.3.0 and up) [do not support Windows 7 or lower][i-69].
+Cargo Watch versions 5.0.0 and up (and Watchexec versions 1.3.0 and up) [do not support Windows 7 or lower][i-69].
 There are no plans at the moment to add such support.